The benefits of Waste4Think eco-solutions will be enhanced by a holistic waste data management methodology based on Fiware.

 - Innovative awareness actions including web-based tools for dissemination (R17); of best practices and foster mutual learning

-- Best Practices Search tool (R18) with an assessment of the best ideas and tips on how to implement them in your territory using the solutions developed in Waste4Think
+- Best Practice Book (R18) with an assessment of the best ideas and tips on how to implement them in your territory using the solutions developed in Waste4Think